Skip to main content

 Table Widget Integration

-Reports can be displayed using the powerful Table widget, which provides:
+Reports can be displayed using the powerful Table widget in your web interfaces, which provides:

 Data Source Configuration